Fulvestrant

 Doses:

-• For Single Agent Therapy: Fulvestrant hormone shots (injections) of 500 mg are to be given intramuscularly (IM) as two 5 ml injections on days 1, 15, 29, and once per month in the gluteal region.
-Fulvestrant injection of 250 mg is also used intramuscularly, such as one 5 ml injection on days 1, 15, 29, and once per month in patients who are systemically compromised.
-Single-agent therapy or monotherapy is recommended in patients with hormone-receptor (HR) positive and HER2 (hormone estrogen receptor) negative with no history of endocrine therapy.
+• For Single Agent Therapy: Fulvestrant hormone shots (injections) of 500 mg are to be given intramuscularly (IM) as two 5 ml injections on days 1, 15, and 29, and once per month in the gluteal region.
+Fulvestrant injection of 250 mg is also used intramuscularly, such as one 5 ml injection on days 1, 15, and 29, and once per month in patients who are systemically compromised.
+Single-agent therapy, or monotherapy, is recommended in patients with hormone-receptor (HR) positive and HER2 (hormone estrogen receptor) negative tumors with no history of endocrine therapy.

-• Fulvestrant injection of 500 mg is also given in combination with Ribociclib, which is given at the dose of 600 mg orally for 21 days.
+• Fulvestrant injection of 500 mg is also given in combination with Ribociclib, which is given at a dose of 600 mg orally for 21 days.

 Warning:

-• Risk of Bleeding: As the drug is administered through an intramuscular (IM) route there is a risk of bleeding.
-Cautions should be taken while administering this drug to patients with bleeding disorders and patients who are on anticoagulants or blood thinners medications.
+• Risk of Bleeding: As the drug is administered through an intramuscular (IM) route, there is a risk of bleeding.
+Cautions should be taken while administering this drug to patients with bleeding disorders and patients who are on anticoagulant or blood-thinning medications.

 • Hepatic Impairment: Liver impairment has been reported in a few patients.
-The drug Fulvestrant in a dose of 250 mg is prescribed in such patients.
+The drug Fulvestrant, in a dose of 250 mg, is prescribed for such patients.

-• Fetal Toxicity: Few clinical studies have reported harm to the fetus when the drug is administered in pregnant females.
+• Fetal Toxicity: Few clinical studies have reported harm to the fetus when the drug is administered to pregnant females.

 For Patients: